Studio-Link-old/webapp/README.md

 ## About

-Use ARM hardware (e.g. raspberry pi) for podcasting and broadcasting with inspiration from Tim Pritlove!
+Use ARM/x86 hardware (e.g. raspberry pi) for podcasting and broadcasting with inspiration from Tim Pritlove!

 ## Developer Image